MyFitnessPal vs. Lifesum: Data vs. Design (and a Smarter Alternative)

 • No guilt, no shame

 It’s guidance that feels like a friend who’s great at nutrition—not a drill sergeant.
+You learn from every meal instead of feeling punished by it.

 Built for real life, not perfect days